What IS the difference between marketing and sales content?

 Examples include emails or social posts to deliver a finished document or article asset.
 Video, not as a YouTube link, but inserted into a landing page with an explanatory abstract and links to related content.
 Knowledge and Communication Support aids to help them prepare to use the asset, and guide them in using it.
 Examples here include technology, industry, company or role background information.
 Questions to ask, questions to anticipate hearing, and answers to questions are other examples.

 Often this “content” is in the form of text, links, or graphic files.
-How do you manage and deploy these asset types?
+How do you manage and deploy text assets and links to all your web content?
 How difficult is it for users to find, select and use these assets?

 Checklist of Marketing and Sales Content Differences

-Sales content is best considered in three primary categories:
+Sales content is best considered in three primary categories.
+I see these as three “lenses through which you identify requirements:

-- Knowledge; Conversation and Communication Support; Situation-ready Content
+- Knowledge; Conversation and Communication Support; Situation-specific Content

 - Sellers require continuous knowledge, learning and performance support embedded in daily activities and systems